forreya/frontend-applications/README.md

 1. Counter Web Application
 2. Github Repo Finder
-3. Notes App
+3. Notes App _(Note: You will need to run both the client side (notes-client) and the server side (notes-server) for the application to work fully)_

 ## Usage

-_Each of the challenges can be run individually with these steps._
+_Each application can be run individually with these steps._

 First, clone the entire module repository, then navigate to your desired application directory: